Manufacturing Marketing in 2018

 4. “What do you think our budget should be?”

 Most leadership teams of manufacturing organizations have a difficult time answering the ‘marketing budget’ question.
 If you’re a CEO or VP Sales & Marketing of a manufacturing business that struggles with this question, don’t worry; you’re not alone.
 Do a Google search right now for ‘average marketing budget for manufacturing companies’ and you’ll get answers ranging from 1 to 22% of annual sales!
 It’s a response that raises more questions than it resolves.

-Here is our experience, as a business branding and marketing firm that has serviced manufacturers ranging from $10 million to $300 million in annual sales for the last 53 years:
+Here is our experience, as a leading business branding and marketing firm serving manufacturers ranging from $10 million to $300 million in annual sales for the last 53 years:

 ON AVERAGE, OUR MANUFACTURING CLIENTS’ MARKETING BUDGET SPEND, RANGES BETWEEN 1% AND 5% OF THEIR ANNUAL SALES.

 Recent data, which supports our finding, is contained in a CMO survey that pegs the average manufacturer’s marketing allocation at 3.2% of total sales – slightly above the middle of our range.

 The Smaller the Firm, the Bigger the Spend